Skip to main content

 Editor's Note: We asked Joseph Ellis, one of the leading scholars on the Founding era, to provide us with historical content for the Second Amendment and what the founders intended when they wrote it.

-One of the best-known advocates for gun rights outlines where he thinks compromise is possible.
+One of the best-known advocates of gun rights outlines where he thinks compromise is possible.

 Editor's Note: The modern era of relaxed regulations on gun ownership began in 2008 when the Supreme Court ruled that the Second Amendment guaranteed an individual right to bear arms.

-Given the recent tragic shootings, historians should play a role in providing dispassionate facts about the history of gun rights and gun control.
+Given the recent tragic shootings, historians should play a role in providing dispassionate facts regarding the history of gun rights and gun control.

 Since its founding 70 years ago, American Heritage has stayed out of the fray of partisan politics, focusing instead on a straightforward telling of the American story.